okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/ApplicationApi.md

 # **DeactivateDefaultProvisioningConnectionForApplication**
 > void DeactivateDefaultProvisioningConnectionForApplication (string appId)

-Deactivate default Provisioning Connection for application
+Deactivate the default Provisioning Connection for an Application

 Deactivates the default Provisioning Connection for an application.